AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 A naive approach to laying out the stack would be to give each variable its own stack slot for spilling, and allocate only the ends of the stack frame for parameter-passing areas.
 But this approach misses two important opportunities for optimization:

-- Stack slots can be reused
+- Stack slots can be reused by variables that are never on the stack at the same time
 - If a function returns a variable on the stack, we might be able to use the return location as the variable's spill slot.